stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

      | ImageCMYK16 (Image PixelCMYK16)
 ```

-Its data constructors are enumeration of images that correspond to supported
+Its data constructors are an enumeration of images that correspond to
-pixel types.
-The result is that we can use `DynamicImage` type without
+supported pixel types.
+The result is that we can use the `DynamicImage` type
-caring much about concrete underlying representation.
+without caring much about the concrete underlying representation.

-Pixels in turn are just collection of numeric components, for example:
+Pixels in turn are just a collection of numeric components, for example:

 ```haskell
 data PixelRGB8 = PixelRGB8 {-# UNPACK #-} !Word8 -- Red